U-C-O-N-N, UConn! UConn! UConn!

 Man, this place is so classy it should be called the Husky Hermitage Sports Museum.
 And that’s sort of a problem… But more on that later.

-This sparkling new center is a nice way to start anyone’s day in Storrs and even though I knew my itinerary for the day, it was good to get my bearings and a new campus map – especially since the campus is pretty much completely different from my days here 15 years ago.
+This sparkling new center is a nice way to start anyone’s day in Storrs and even though I knew my itinerary for the day, it was good to get my bearings and a new campus map – especially since the campus is pretty much completely different from my days here so many years ago.

-By the way, it was just pointed out to me that I’ve now lived half my life in Delaware and half in Connecticut (18 years each.)
-That’s kind of cool… Sure is a better age related stat than when I took Damian to a UConn football game and my friend Twilley noted – after we enjoyed watching the cheerleaders for a few minutes – “Those freshman cheerleaders are closer in age to Damian (who was 2) than to you!” (who was 35.)
+By the way, it was just pointed out to me that I’ve now lived half my life in not-Connecticut and half in Connecticut (18 years each.)
+That’s kind of cool… Sure is a better age related stat than when I took Damian to a UConn football game and my friend noted – after we enjoyed watching the cheerleaders for a few minutes – “Those freshman cheerleaders are closer in age to Damian (who was 2) than to you!” (who was 35.)

 Talk about a punch in the gut.
 Then again, it wouldn’t matter as Damian’s cute factor is 10 time my own anyway.
 And speaking of getting older, walking around my alma mater as a 36 year old is kind of weird.
 I felt a little creepy so I pretended in my head that I was a hot young professor.
 I should have worn fake glasses and a sports jacket with patches on the elbows.